ADHD Evaluations College Students and Adults

 ADHD (Attention-Deficit/Hyperactivity Disorder) is a neurodevelopmental condition that affects attention, organization, self-control, and executive functioning.
 While ADHD often begins in childhood, many adults discover it later—after years of feeling disorganized, overwhelmed, or “always behind.”

-ADHD is not caused by poor parenting or lack of effort.
+ADHD is not caused by lack of effort or desire to do things.
 It is linked to brain-based differences and genetics.
 With the right strategies, supports, and accommodations, adults with ADHD often see major improvements in productivity, emotional regulation, and quality of life.

 Predominantly Inattentive Type